OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Cox_regression_modelling/examples/README.md

 ***Make sure `R studio` is not currently running and close it if it is.***

+In the following procedure, `k` represents the number of the local node, and `t` represents the iteration number.
+Note that the iteration number `t` increments everytime the coordination node is reached.

 Initialization:

 1. Run the `Run_example.R` file for each data node subfolder (`Data_node_k`).